Megan McMullan, MD

-- BS, Cornell University
+- BS, Union College

-- Clinical Professor, Albany Medical College
+- MD, Albany Medical College

 The Mid-Hudson Family Medicine Residency Program was established in 1979 to address the shortage of primary care physicians in the Mid-Hudson Region.
 We have done our job well, having trained and graduated more than 160 family physicians, many of whom remain in our community serving as teachers and role models.